08 Jun Does Your Lawn Need Aeration?

 How do I aerate my lawn?

 For do-it-yourselfers, aeration equipment can be purchased or rented at most local hardware or lawn and garden stores.
+You can find aerators and other turf equipment rental dealers on RYAN’s website as well.
 You can also buy aeration equipment from Amazon via the links below this article.

 If you aren’t interested in putting in the sweat equity, annual aeration is usually offered as a service by lawn care companies.